benjamin-bk-krueger/kringle-game/ABOUT.md

 A week is over and I feel like I really have achieved something.
 I have a small basic interactive game which supports configurable game data and can be launched anywhere using containerization.

 I don't know if I can keep this pace but instead of watching stupid serials on TV I'll want to invest at least a few hours each week to continue this journey.
 Let's see where it will end ...

+***2022-02-19 (late evening)***

+I got a working Docker container but for someone without a Docker installation the program cannot be used.
+It can be installed on a server and be accessed via SSH but maybe it's easier just to access the game using a web browser.
+The original game is using WeTTY.
+Why not use that one as well?
+Having some difficulties building WeTTY from sources but at the end I was successful.
+Modified the Docker container so WeTTY gets started when the container is running.
+Writing encryption (HTTPS, reverse proxy) on my todo list...